Brick Investment Partners

 A New York-based private equity firm

 Brick Investment Partners is a private equity firm that seeks to invest in small and medium-market companies located in the United States and Canada.
-The firm specializes in acquisitions, management led-buyouts, corporate divestiture investment and investment in family-owned businesses.
-It invests in companies with EBITDA of $3 million to $10 million and may consider companies with EBITDA of up to 20 million.
+The firm specializes in acquisitions, management led-buyouts, corporate divestiture investment, and investment in family-owned businesses.
+It invests in companies with EBITDA of $3 million to $10 million and may consider companies with EBITDA of up to $20 million.

 Brick Investment Partners provides the following services:

-Corporate divestiture is a strategy that companies use to remove or dispose some of the assets under their business portfolio.
-The strategy helps businesses do away with non-performing business units and use the revenue from the sale to minimize operating losses and improve the efficiency of the business operations.
+Corporate divestiture is a strategy that companies use to remove or dispose of some of the assets under their business portfolio.
+The strategy helps businesses do away with non-performing business units and use the revenue from the sale to minimize operating losses or increase profitability, and improve the efficiency of their business operations.
 Corporate divestiture may take the form of sell-offs, spin-offs or equity carve out.
 When a company is considering selling off non-strategic assets, Brick Investment Partners helps to evaluate the assets and close the transaction within a reasonable period.
 The firm may also consider non-performing business units that a seller may be interested in selling to a strategic buyer.

 When a company with over $2 million of EBITDA is considering scaling up its growth, Brick Investment Partners may come in as a strategic growth partner.
-The firm provides funds and the assistance required to identify potential areas for growth.
+The firm provides funds and the assistance required to identify and pursue potential areas for growth.
 It also helps such companies to complete strategic acquisitions of other smaller or competing businesses as part of a growth strategy.
-Brick Investment Partners often plays a passive role as board members of the company, and it works directly with the company’s management to grow the business.
+Brick Investment Partners often plays a passive role as board members of the company and works directly with the company’s management to grow the business.

 In September 2015, Brick Investment Partners completed the acquisition of John N. Fehlinger Company Inc., a distributor and after-market provider of pressure steam and flow control equipment.
-Founded in 1951, the company is one of the leading providers of quality equipment and service in the New York metropolitan area.
+Founded in 1951, the company is one of the leading providers of quality equipment and services in the New York metropolitan area.
 The acquisition was completed for an undisclosed amount.

 Chris Thorpe is the managing partner of Brick Investment Partners.
 He lists over 20 years of experience in managing businesses and portfolio investments.
 He is also the co-founder of Hudson Capital Energy, LLC, a provider of over-the-counter derivatives that was sold to INTL FCStone in 2011, and CTA Financial, LLC, an NFA-registered entity that advises clients on investment and commodity derivatives.